-PJM, NYISO and ISO-NE each have capacity markets that have been approved by FERC.
-FERC regulates these markets and continues to examine whether the market design for each of these three capacity markets is working optimally.
-Various forums are considering how the competitive market framework can incorporate or be reconciled with state public policies that support particular resources, resource attributes or emerging technologies, whether generators are being sufficiently compensated in the capacity market and whether subsidized resources may be adversely affecting capacity market prices.
-We cannot predict what action, if any, FERC might take with regard to capacity market designs.
+PJM operates a capacity market that has been approved by FERC.
+FERC regulates the capacity market and continues to examine whether the market design is working optimally.
+Various forums are considering how the competitive market framework can incorporate or be reconciled with state public policies that support particular resources, resource and environmental attributes or emerging technologies, whether generators are being sufficiently compensated in the capacity market and whether subsidized resources may be adversely affecting capacity market prices.
+We cannot predict what action, if any, FERC might take with regard to capacity market design.

-PJM-The RPM is the locational installed capacity market design for the PJM region, including a forward auction for installed capacity.
+The RPM is the locational installed capacity market design for the PJM region, including a forward auction for installed capacity.
 Under the RPM, generators located in constrained areas within PJM are paid more for their capacity as an incentive to ensure adequate supply where generation capacity is most needed.
 The mechanics of the RPM in PJM continue to evolve and be refined in stakeholder proceedings and FERC proceedings in which we are active.